 <solr-server-url>with the URL of your remote Solr instance.

-If you have multiple Martini servers and you want them to connect to a single remote Solr instance, you must assign a unique Solr core prefix for each instance.
+If you have multiple Martini servers and you want them to connect to a single remote Solr instance, you can also assign a unique Solr core prefix for each instance.
 To do so, set each Martini server's

-Having a prefix will help every Martini server determine which Solr cores belong to them and thus, will prevent instances from touching other instances' search index data.
+Having a prefix will help every Martini server determine which Solr cores belong to them and thus, will prevent instances from touching other instances' search index data if need be.

 Copy the configuration files of Martini's required Solr cores to Solr.